 The modern Marxian labor theory of value and exploitation (a variant of the labor-as-measure LTV) gives no glimpse of any relevant unique property of labor.
 It simply defines "value" as labor content.
-Marx, however, started (like Hegel) by singling out human action as the unique activity that acted upon the world to endow it with intents and purposes-even though Marx and Hegel did not use the modern vocabulary of intentionality and responsibility.
+Marx, however, started (like Hegel) by singling out human action as the unique activity that acted upon the world to endow it with intents and purposes - even though Marx and Hegel did not use the modern vocabulary of intentionality and responsibility.

-But although part of Nature and subject to the determinism of natural laws, Man as a conscious being had the distinctive capability of struggling with and against Nature-of subordinating and ultimately transforming it for his own purposes.
-This was the unique rTMle of human productive activity, or human labour, which differentiated man from all (or nearly all) other animate creatures [Dobb 1973, 143-144]
+But although part of Nature and subject to the determinism of natural laws, Man as a conscious being had the distinctive capability of struggling with and against Nature - of subordinating and ultimately transforming it for his own purposes.
+This was the unique rôle of human productive activity, or human labour, which differentiated man from all (or nearly all) other animate creatures...

+(Dobb 1973, p.
+143-4)

 Marx clearly saw that physical causal processes can never be co-responsible with human agents; the causal processes serve only as "conductors" to transmit human intentions.
-As Wieser put it, "The imputation takes for granted physical causality" [1889, 76].
+As Wieser put it, "The imputation takes for granted physical causality" (1889: 76).
 Indeed, in more advanced production processes, the natural forces are so arranged or (in modern terms) programmed so that with very little further human input, the interplay of natural processes will "automatically" realize the human intentions.
-As Marx noted, this is what Hegel called "the Cunning of Reason" [see Marx 1977, 285, footnote 2].
+As Marx noted, this is what Hegel called "the Cunning of Reason" (see Marx 1977, p.
+285, n.
+2).